Counterfactual Editing for Search Result Explanation: Related Work

-\textbf{\textit{Factual and Counterfactual Explanation:}} \space Existing factual explanation~\cite{tan2022learning,verma2020counterfactual} methods mostly aim to find/generate supporting evidence to explain model predictions.
+\textbf{Factual and counterfactual explanation.} \space Existing factual explanation~\cite{tan2022learning,verma2020counterfactual} methods mostly aim to find/generate supporting evidence to explain model predictions.
 All works discussed were examples of factual explanations.
 Some representative methods include input feature attribution methods \cite{wallace2020interpreting,shrikumar2017learning} and natural language explanations \cite{wiegreffe2020measuring}.
-From causal inference perspective, counterfactual explanation doesn't directly answer the "why" part of prediction~\cite{verma2020counterfactual}, but instead answers the what-if question, i.e. \textit{what would the model predict if the current input is changed}?

-As discussed by \citet{miller2019explanation} and \citet{lipton1990contrastive}, human explanations are contrastive from cognitive science perspective; people explain an observed event using some counterfactual events. \citet{cai2019effects} show that providing example-based explanations such as counterfactual explanations can improve system's scrutability.
+From the causal inference perspective, counterfactual explanation doesn't directly answer the "why" part of prediction~\cite{verma2020counterfactual}, but instead answers the what-if question, i.e. \textit{what would the model predict if the current input is changed}?
+As discussed by \citet{miller2019explanation} and \citet{lipton1990contrastive}, human explanations are contrastive from a cognitive science perspective; people explain an observed event using some counterfactual events.
 Multiple works from NLP community \cite{wu2021polyjuice,ross2020explaining,jacovi2021contrastive} have discussed the formulation and usage of counterfactual explanations.

-Within IR community, there has been very limited work on counterfactual explainability. \citet{shang2022not} and~\citet{tan2021counterfactual} study counterfactual explanations for recommendation.
-PRINCE \cite{ghazimatin2020prince} is designed to provide actionable and concise explanations for user actions.
-However, whether and how counterfactual explanation can improve search systems remains an open question.
-In this work, we answer this question by proposing a method to generate counterfactual explanation and test it's effectiveness to explain the pairwise relevance from the retrieval model.